Château d'Azay-le-RideauChâteau d'Azay-le-Rideau

 Château d’Azay-le-Rideau: a jewel of elegance

-When Renaissance style marries nature
+When Renaissance style meets nature

-The Château de Chenonceau, nicknamed the “ladies’ castle”, is one of a kind.
-It is distinguished by its bold architecture spanning the Cher, a technical and aesthetic feat of the French Renaissance.
-Wander through the meticulously decorated rooms and its Cour du Belvédère, which make it a must-see address for understanding the nobility of the Renaissance.
+The Château de Chenonceau, nicknamed the “Ladies’ Château”, is one of a kind.
+It stands out for its bold architecture spanning the Cher, a technical and aesthetic feat of the French Renaissance.
+Stroll through the rooms, carefully decorated by Jean-François Boucher, floral scenographer and Meilleur Ouvrier de France, making it a must-see address for understanding the nobility of the Renaissance.
 Built and embellished by influential women such as Diane de Poitiers and Catherine de Médicis, Chenonceau is a tribute to the alliance of art and nature, a stylistic evolution where beauty rubs shoulders with functionality.

-The influence of Leonardo da Vinci and Francis I on the châteaux of the Loire
+The influence of Leonardo da Vinci and Francis I on the châteaux of the Loire Valley

-Francois I and his dream of grandeur
+Francis 1st and his dream of grandeur

-Leonardo da Vinci: the spirit of the Renaissance at the service of the king
+Leonardo da Vinci: the spirit of the Renaissance at the service of the King

-Invited by Francis I, Leonardo da Vinci spent the last years of his life at Clos Lucé, where he left an indelible mark.
+Invited by Francis I, Leonardo da Vinci spent the last years of his life at Le Clos Lucé, where he left an indelible mark.
 This versatile genius helped to influence not only the architecture, but also the spirit that animates each château.
 Between architectural innovations and artistic works, he left his mark on the French Renaissance in the Loire Valley, bringing a unique touch to the way people built and thought.
-Even today, his sketches, models and ideas continue to inspire.
+You can still admire his sketches today, as well as reproductions of his models, which elegantly line the superb park surrounding the Château du Clos Lucé.

-Which Renaissance château houses the most collectible objets d’art?
+Which Renaissance castle houses the most collector’s items?